 Maybe you can relate, but road trips totally made a comeback for me when COVID hit.
 I knew that travel could still be done, it just was going to look different.
 This two-week southern USA road trip that we ended up taking actually was in place of our two-week Hawaii trip we had to postpone.

 One thing that made this road trip so amazing was that we had such a variety.
 Each city was so different from the one before it.
-We did small mountain towns, big cities, little beach towns, cities that exuded southern charm.
+We did small mountain towns, big cities, little beach towns, and cities that exuded southern charm.
 I mean really, you won’t get bored with the scenery on this road trip.

 Day 1: St. Simons and Jekyll Island

 If you’re coming from Tampa, St. Simons Island is about a 4 ½ hour drive.
 It was the perfect distance for a pit stop and a great way to break up the drive.

 St. Simons and Jekyll Islands are both part of the Golden Isles, which make up Georgia’s coast between Jacksonville, Florida and Savannah, Georgia.
 They’re known for their marshes and beaches, and definitely a must-stop.
 For a full itinerary for the islands check out this post!

 TIP: You can start with whichever island you want to first, but we felt St. Simons was more of a daytime spot, while we wanted to enjoy Driftwood Beach and some of the restaurants on Jekyll Island around sunset.
 You will actually drive right past Jekyll Island to go to St. Simons Island, so the choice is up to you which order you want to visit them in!

 Day 1- 4: Savannah, Georgia